lightvector/KataGo/README.md

 One additional problem is that the chain pooling is fairly computationally expensive compared to plain convolutional layers.
 I haven't done detailed measurements, but it's probably at least several times more expensive, so even with an improvement it's not obvious that this is worth it over simply adding more ordinary residual blocks.

-So all the results in test positions looked promising, but the the actual stats were a bit disappointing.
-I'll probably revisit variations on this idea later, particularly if I can find a cheap way of a similar result in Tensorflow with less computational cost.
+So all the results in test positions looked promising, but the actual stats on performance and improvement in the loss were a bit disappointing.
+I'll probably revisit variations on this idea later, particularly if I can find a cheaper way to compute something like this in Tensorflow.

 ## Redundant Parameters and Learning Rates